AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

 -   **XML Editor Configurations**: Use this tab to customize the look-and-feel and various features of the Web Editor.
 The following configurable settings are available for the Web Editor:

     -   XML Editor UI Configuration
-    -   XML Editor Page Layout
+    -   XML Editor Page Layout only for Cloud Service
-    -   XML Editor Configuration
+    -   XML Editor Configuration only for Cloud Service
     -   CSS Template Layout
     -   XML Editor Snippets
     -   XML Content Version Labels